ghost-aHVudGVy/Cybersecurity-Labs/07.AWS_Cloud_Security_Fundamentals/README.md

 - MFA is critical for both root and IAM users
 - Security groups act as the first line of network defense
 - Logging and monitoring are essential for detection and response
-- Identifying and fixing misconfigurations is a core security skill

 ---